 In a previous article, we talked about the main rules in composition.
-Let’s go deeper into this topic with other aspects that will help you get the most out of your photographs.
+Let’s go deeper into this topic with other compositional elements that will help you get the most out of your photographs.

 One of the most widely used and easy-to-interpret composition tools for the human eye is the frame.